 The clinic can only give legal advice to individuals and groups who are clients of the clinic.

 Yes.
-Although law students provide most of the legal services provided through the clinic, all their work is carefully supervised and checked by the faculty supervisor, who is a lawyer licensed to practice in North Carolina.
+Although law students provide most of the legal services provided through the clinic, all work is carefully supervised and checked by the faculty supervisor, who is a licensed attorney.

-No. Once the clinic accepts a client, it provides legal services free of charge.
+No. The clinic provides legal services to clients free of charge.